Mitsubishi Materials Corporation

 Risk Management Activities

 To respond appropriately to various risks surrounding the Group and to operate its business stably by minimizing damages, the Group strives to improve risk sensitivity.
-In fiscal 2024, the Group built a more highly effective and reliable risk management system on the basis of ISO 31000 and is conducting risk reduction activities at all Group business sites globally.
+In the fiscal year ended March 2024, the Group built a more highly effective and reliable risk management system on the basis of ISO 31000 and is conducting risk reduction activities at all Group business sites globally.

 Basic Approach